Suniljoshi-2003/ChatGPT-in-Excel/README.md

  several options like number sorted as a text, convert to number, help on this error, ignore error What should I select from these option

+---
+* Question 6 -
+ Done, Now I wanted to get total for E column in Cell F1 so what will be the formula
+---

+* Question 7 -
+ Now I wanted to calculate total Male and Female gender CTC separately so what will be the formula?

+---
+* Question 8 -
+ Wanted to calculate CTC of employee who those are born before 1990 so what will be the formula
+  ---

+  * Question 9 -
+ Now I Want to calculate CTC of employee who those are born before 1990 and they are Male so what will be the formula

+---

+* Question 10 -
+ To count the total number of employee those who born before 1990 what will be the formula

+  ---

+* Question 11 -
+ To count the total number of employee those who born before 1990 only female employees what will be the formula